Two decades ago, I studied for my Post-Graduate Diploma in Marketing.

 “The aim of marketing is to know and understand the customer

 so well the product or service fits them and sells itself.”
-Peter Drucker

-I know that many small businesses put a lot of time and effort into identifying who exactly their clients are.
+I know that some small businesses put a lot of time and effort into identifying who exactly their clients are.
 They research what they like and dislike, what challenges they face on a daily basis, what their hopes, dreams and concerns are, and what their background is.
 But many don't!

 If the later is you, then stop reading right now and do your homework - your entire business depends on it!

-Success in business is all about creating products and services that solve a client need - but if you don't know who your clients are, you won't be able to do this well, and certainly not as well as another competitor who takes time to get to know the customer's needs and preferences.
+Success in business is all about creating products and services that solve a client need - but if you don't know who your clients are, you won't be able to do this well, and certainly not as well as a competitor who takes time to get to know the customer's needs and preferences.

 So small business marketing principle number one is all about getting to know your customer and then filtering this understanding into all of your business processes and decisions.